Ilya Zhitomirskiy

-Ilya Zhitomirskiy (12 October 1989 – 12 November 2011) was a Russian-American software developer and entrepreneur.
+Ilya Zhitomirskiy (12 October 1989 – 12 November 2011) was an American software developer and entrepreneur.
 Zhitomirskiy was a co-founder and developer of the Diaspora social network and the Diaspora free software that powers it.

 Biography

 Early life

 Zhitomirskiy was born on 12 October 1989, in Moscow, Soviet Union, to Alexei Medovikov and Inna Zhitomirskaya.
 Both his father and maternal grandfather are mathematicians.
 In 2000, his family emigrated to the United States, eventually settling outside Philadelphia, where he graduated from Lower Merion High School in 2007.
 Zhitomirskiy first attended Acton-Boxborough Regional High School in Acton, Massachusetts.
 He then studied mathematics, economics and computer science at Tulane University, University of Maryland, and New York University.
 In his free time, Zhitomirskiy unicycled and was a competitive ballroom dancer.

 Diaspora

 At NYU, he studied computer science at The Courant Institute of Mathematical Sciences, where he met the three friends with whom he founded diaspora*, a social networking service, in 2010.
 The project was conceived after the founders had attended a lecture by Columbia Law School professor and free software activist Eben Moglen in February 2010 about the threat to privacy posed by commercial Internet services.
 According to Moglen, Zhitomirskiy was "immensely talented" and "the most idealistic of the group...
 He had a choice between graduate school and this project, and he chose to do the project because he wanted to do something with his time that would make freedom".